National Coast Guard Museum

-Japanese American <br />Museum of Oregon
+Japanese American Museum of Oregon

 The Japanese American Museum of Oregon tells the story of Portland’s Japanese American community from the creation of bustling Japantown, to the wrenching dissolution of the community during WW2, to the legacy that incarceration has left on the community.
 APA designed immersive exhibits that explore the issues, emotions, and personal stories of each era.

-Nonsuch Gallery at <br />Manitoba Museum
+Nonsuch Gallery at the Manitoba Museum

-The Nonsuch, a replica of the ship that launched the Hudson’s Bay Company, has long been a beloved icon of The Manitoba Museum.
+The Nonsuch, a replica of the ship that launched the Hudson’s Bay Company, has long been a beloved icon of the Manitoba Museum.
 APA reimagined the Nonsuch Gallery, transporting visitors to a distant time and place while incorporating fresh perspectives and stories.

 Wanuskewin Heritage Park